genebarker/gollum/README.md

 - This image uses GitHub Flavored Markdown ([GFM]).
 - For a rack application, see the example `config.ru`, and be sure to append its required packages and gems to the respective RUN commands in the `Dockerfile`.
-- To use the timezone settings of the host, mount the `localtime` and `timezone` files, i.e. on Debian hosts:
-    `-v /etc/localtime:/etc/localtime -v /etc/timezone:/etc/timezone`
+- See the [TZ Database] for the available values for the `$TIMEZONE` environment variable.

 ### Quick Start ###